What to do in autumn

 1. Woodland walks

 Woodlands are wonderful year round, but take a walk now and you'll be rewarded with the vibrant colours of red, orange, mahogany, mustard and gold, and a multitude of fading greens, as well as impressive fungi clinging to standing and fallen deadwood.
 Our nature calendar has more woodland walk ideas.
-All things wood are celebrated at the annual Guisborough Forest Festival (every September) too, with a brilliant cast of talented artists, musicians, wildlife experts, birds of prey and traditional craftspeople such as coracle demonstrations.

 2. Fungi and foraging forays